History of the Greek alphabet: Names of the letters

 The names of some letters were changed in order to distinguish them from certain digraphs which had become homophonous, as follows:

 Greek numerals

 The letters of the alphabet were used in the system of Greek numerals.
 For this purpose the letters digamma and qoppa (but not san) were retained although they had gone out of general use, and the obscure letter sampi was added at the end of the alphabet.
 Digamma was often replaced in numerical use by stigma (Ϛ), originally a ligature of sigma and tau, or even the sequence sigma-tau (στ').

 Diffusion

 The Old Italic and Anatolian alphabets are, like the Greek alphabet, attested from the 8th century BC.
-The Old Italic scripts trace their lineage from the Eubeoan variant of the Greek script, which was different from the Ionian alphabet still used today.
+The Old Italic scripts trace their lineage from the Euboean variant of the Greek script, which was different from the Ionian alphabet still used today.